Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Finviz Charting Is Poor

-Finviz has only 9 chart overlays, including Bollinger Bands and VWAP, and 17 chart indicators to choose from.
+Finviz has only 9 chart overlays, including Bollinger Bands and VWAP, and 17 chart indicators.
 The stock charting experience with Finviz is weak.
-Not only that, you cannot simply right-click and add an indicator or study; you have to open settings, select the indicators, then click save.
+Not only that, you cannot simply right-click and add an indicator or study; you have to open settings, select the indicators, and then click save.
 Finviz does not have an effective interactive workflow experience for the user.

 Additionally, throughout Finviz, you need to click SAVE constantly.
-There is no auto-save for your screening criteria, chart annotations and even your backtests.
-If you mistakenly move onto the next chart, you lose your configuration; this is frustrating and a very old-fashioned user experience.
+There is no auto-save for your screening criteria, chart annotations, or backtests.
+If you mistakenly move to the next chart, you lose your configuration; this is frustrating and a very old-fashioned user experience.

 Finviz Review: Finviz Charts With Indicators